tetracorp/tetracorp.github.io/_posts/2024-09-19-amiga-emulator-lua.md

 FS-UAE began adding an experimental Lua scripting layer around 2013, although it is incomplete, disabled by default, and almost completely undocumented.
-Fortunately, it's possible to re-enable it and use it to write scripts to aid in the real-time analyis of Amiga software... or just to cheat at games.
+Fortunately, it's possible to re-enable it and use it to write scripts to aid in the real-time analysis of Amiga software... or just to cheat at games.

 ### Building FS-UAE with Lua